Spanish tapas are natural-born party plates!

 - Santiago’s Stuffed Squid

-In addition to dry (Fino and Manzanilla) or medium-dry (Amontillado) sherries, offer cold pitchers of sangria and chilled Spanish or Portuguese white wine (Vinho Verde).
+Sherry is a classic wine to pair with tapas.
+In addition to dry sherries (Fino and Manzanilla) or medium-dry (Amontillado) sherry, serve cold pitchers of sangria and chilled Spanish or Portuguese white wine (Vinho Verde).
+Here’s more on the different styles of sherry and their perfect food pairing partners.

 - Classic Spanish Sangria